Whether you’re new to working from home or have been doing it for a while, it’s easy to forget some of the basics.

 Avoid work-from-home burnout by setting limits

-For anyone who is adjusting to working from home, youâll find that in learning how to work from home, itâs about setting limits on your time.
+When working from home, you’ll find that success comes down to setting limits on your time.

-Without the commute, youâll likely never be late to work.
+Without the commute, you’ll likely never be late to work.
 In the same way, without itching to leave the office, you can also get stuck working in your home office til past dark.

-To avoid burnout while working from home, avoid one of the biggest âworking from home mistakes.â Put a defined time on your clock or your calendar when work should be done, so that you can work on the ideal remote work and life balance.
+To avoid burnout while working from home, avoid one of the biggest “working from home mistakes.”
+Put a defined time on your clock or your calendar when work should be done, so that you can work on the ideal remote work and life balance.

 In need of a schedule to find that work-life balance that gets challenged when you work from home?
 See our WFH lifestyle schedule ideas.